North Star Ontology — Signet Docs

 This gives Signet a cleaner product shape.

 A user connects sources.
 Signet indexes their artifacts as evidence.
 The ontology shows people, projects, artifacts, tasks, policies, and claims.
 Agents operate through current views, not raw chunks.
-When evidence changes, Signet proposes updates.
+When evidence changes, Signet applies clear source-backed updates through the control plane and proposes risky updates for review.
 When evidence conflicts, Signet asks targeted questions.
 When the user answers, that answer becomes a new artifact with lineage.

 This also gives Signet a cleaner engineering path.